nanchano/artemis/README.md

 This is a simple rewrite of the very same Go [service](https://github.com/nanchano/bastet), with the intention of keeping it simpler and to provide a Python & ORM example.

-To test the server: `make test-all`
+To test the server: `make all-requests`

 To test the code: `make test`